 I’m not normally a stats guy.
 But poor pass defense and poor discipline account for a pretty big chunk of the Bears problems.

 - I should have started paying attention to Kevin Fishbain‘s All-22 Slideshow at chicagofootball.com earlier in the season.
 Its excellent.
-Here he shows, amongst other things, .
+Here he shows, amongst other things, why the Cowboys were able to rip off those long runs in the second half.
 I’ll give you a hint.
 The Cowboys blockers are really good.
 The Bears front seven is not.

 - Coming up with ideas to write two or three articles a day about how awful the Bears are has to be a tough job.
 But there seems to be no end to the creativity of the writers in town.
 From Dan Wiederer at the Chicago Tribune:

 “Opposing quarterbacks this season are completing 66.5 percent of their passes against the Bears, averaging 279 passing yards per game with 30 touchdowns and only 11 interceptions.
 That adds up to a 103.4 rating.
 Which means that if ‘Bears Opposing Quarterback’ were an individual player this season, he would have a rating that would rank fourth in the NFL among full-time starters – behind only [Aaron] Rodgers (118.6), Dallas’ Tony Romo (108.8) and Denver’s Peyton Manning (107.8).”

 - Brad Biggs at the Chicago Tribune answers your questions: